unitopia-de/webmud3/README.md

 14. Version 0.0.17: Redesign and Test of new mudwindow width and heigths calculation
 15. Version 0.0.18: Menu: Connect,Disconnect,Invert,BlackOnWhite.
 Windows-Sizing revisited, Serverloggin enhanced. more robust disconnects(on-going).
 16. Version 0.0.19: Experiments and Tests with gracefully exits.
+17. Version 0.0.20/21: Experiments with scrollbars/tooltips, update angular to 6.1.10
+18. Version 0.0.22/23: Finally get some scrollbars activated for Safari.
+19. Version 0.0.24: GMCP-Ping,GMVP-GoodBye and request more GMCP Modules from MUD (Ongoing)

 ## Installation in the Development environment
 ### One time prerequisites: